belthor777/Machine-Learning/PH207x/homework/four/Lung cancer and the binomial distribution.md

 di 65.1/100000*2000
 => 1.302

-3. Why would you expect the mean and variance to be similar in this example?
+**Q3.
+Why would you expect the mean and variance to be similar in this example?**
 - the event is rare
 - the mean is close to 1
 - we are dealing with incidence rates
 - both (a) and (b)

-4. What is the probability that you observe more than 1 lung cancer case in the first year?
+**Q4.
+What is the probability that you observe more than 1 lung cancer case in the first year?**
 P(X>1)= ?
 k=1
 n=2000